nathan-barry/nathan.rs/content/_index.md

 ## Hacker News Archive

-Some of my posts have appeared on the front page of Hacker News!
+Some of my posts and projects have appeared on the front page of Hacker News!
 Below are links to the discussions:

 Title | Date
 --- | ---